 Learn what your options are when you get a credit card bill but no merchandise.

 Español ¿Le han cobrado por mercadería que nunca recibió?
 Esto es lo que debe hacer.
 (FTC)

-College Credit Card Agreements Search
+College Credit Card Agreements Search (CFPB)

 A tool that provides you access to the complete text of agreements between credit card issuers and educational institutions that provide for the issuance of credit cards to students.